Surfing in Portugal: The Complete Guide to the Top 27 Surfing Spots

 These schools have transportation to take you to the different beaches in the area that may have the best waves that day.

-Remember to always book your lessons with licensed surf schools to ensure the best quality and safety.
+Remember always to book your lessons with licensed surf schools to ensure the best quality and safety.

 ✅ 7 Days of 100% Surfing in LUHU Surf Camp, Apúlia Norte